Void-Botting-Division/void-archival/README.md

 ## How to use
 ---
 ### Windows?
+- Install Pyhton 3.13, Download [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter/releases/tag/2.44) and rename the folder to just "DiscordChatExporter", then drop it aside the python script.
 - Edit the things from "settings.ini" like the bot token and server to output.
  - "output" is where do you want the archive to be (server id). "archive" is the server id that you want to archive
 - After that run "py main.py" and you're good to go.